October Country: History

 The group entered Columbia Records Studios to record their debut single, "October Country", a Lloyd-penned composition.
-Lloyd recalled his first time in the studio with the group: "It was an 8-track and one of those union places where you couldn't touch a thing.
+Lloyd recalled his first time in the studio with the group: "It was an 8-track and one of those union places where you couldn't touch a thing."
 The first recording was their single "October Country" and on the B side, "Baby What I Mean."
-October Country written by Michael Lloyd.
+The title track, penned by Michael Lloyd, was named after the 1955 dark fantasy story collection The October Country by Ray Bradbury.
 In 1968, the band immediately followed the release with the sophomore effort "My Girlfriend Is a Witch", from the album, receiving substantial radio play in Los Angeles.
 The song would later be done by Lloyd in The Cattanooga Cats, an animated series from Hanna-Barbera, appearing on the self-titled album from the band, on the Forward Records label.
 Epic Records decided to finance October Country's self-titled album, which Lloyd composed all eleven songs for, and, for the most part, arranged all the instrumentals.
 Music critic Bryan Thomas noted the album's influences stemmed from the orchestration found on Sgt.
 Pepper's Lonely Hearts Club Band, and praised how Lloyd "always seemed to find interesting ways to incorporate various sophisticated instrumentation".

 October Country released one final single, "Cowboys and Indians", before disbanding later in 1968.
 Although commercial success eluded the band, it showcased Lloyd's potential as a producer, awarding him an opportunity to record with a studio group called the Smoke.
 The band released an album in 1968, featuring a cover version of "October Country".
 He later achieved wider acclaim for his work in the music industry.
 October Country's recordings have been placed on compilation albums over the years; however, their most prominent appearance is on Where the Action Is!
 Los Angeles Nuggets: 1965-1968, which features "My Girlfriend Is a Witch".

+In October 2025, an AI "artist" Regen Pajulas released a song titled "Shiver in the Rain" on youtube under the name October Country and on the official Spotify account for the 1967 band.
+This was followed in November by another song titled "Better Road Ahead".